manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 	- Your email address
 	- A list of all AAU numbers for the equipment you are borrowing
 	- Your intended return date

+10. Once you have sent that email you may borrow the equipment.

 -------------------------